pollardlab/microSLAM/README.md

 ```

 Generate a volcano plot displaying each gene’s $\beta$ value against its p-value.
-In this simulated dataset, genes 1, 2, and 3 were designed to exhibit associations that surpass the strain association.
+In this simulated dataset, gene1, gene2, and gene3 were designed to exhibit associations that surpass the strain association.
 Genes with p-values ≤ 0.005 are highlighted in red, corresponding to these three significant genes.

 ```